-It is possible to import Digitakt I projects to Digitakt II.
-However, due to changes in the device architecture, the patterns in the projects might not be 100% the same in some cases.
+- It is possible to import Digitakt I projects to Digitakt II.
+However, due to changes in the device architecture, the patterns in the projects might not be 100% the same. - If you want to export projects and presets that you have previously imported from a Digitakt I, they need to be saved again on the Digitakt II before they can be exported.